codingbecca/capstone-backend/README.md

 # Backend API For Stocking Pattern Generator

 ## Description
 This is the backend for my Per Scholas capstone project, a web app that generates a custom, toe-up, thigh high stocking pattern.
-The backend is connected to my personal Ravelry account and can add project to my account
+The backend is connected to my personal Ravelry account and can add projects to my account

 API documentation can be found [here](https://capstone-backend-i1us.onrender.com/)